nasa/zarr-accumulation-generation/README.md

 ## Requirements <br>
-The required Python packages for using the algorithm are provided in `requirements/core.txt` and can be installed using pip with the command: `pip install -r requirements/core.txt`.
-Additional packages required for running tests are provided in `requirements/core.txt`.
+The required Python packages for using the algorithm are provided in `requirements/core.txt` and can be installed using pip with the following command:

+`pip install -r requirements/core.txt`

+Additional packages required for running tests are provided in `requirements/test.txt`.

 ## How to use <br>